When cold weather begins, mowing season ends. So what do you do with your walk-behind lawn mower during the winter?

 Sharpen the Blades

 Dull blades mean poor performance.
 Sharpening your mower blades is a task that, once you remove them, is easy to do indoors in the winter:

 Follow the steps in your mower's product manual for removing the blades

 Brush away any remaining debris

-Run a sharpening stone or a bastard file along the edge of the blade, taking care to match the angle of the blade's original bevel
+Run a sharpening stone or file along the edge of the blade, taking care to match the angle of the blade's original bevel

 Lubricate the blade with a light coat of WD-40 to prevent rusting

-Check that your blade is balanced by hanging it on a nail through the center – if it dips to one side, file the other side
+Check that your blade is balanced by hanging it on a nail through the center – if it dips to one side, file that side down

 If you notice that your blades are chipped, cracked, or bent, it's time to invest in a set of replacement blades.
 Blades that are sharp and intact will provide the best mowing performance and keep you safe as well.